microsoft/pxt-calliope/docs/reference/radio/set-transmit-serial-number.md

-# Set Transmit Serial Number
+# set Transmit Serial Number

 Make the ``radio`` packet embed the board serial number with each packet of data.